matsengrp/bcr-phylo-benchmark/README.md

    * Try setting the above option if you get the error:`ETE: cannot connect to X server`

-`--igphyml`  include results for tree inference with the IgPhyML package

-`--dnaml`    include results for maximum likelihood tree inference using `dnaml` from the PHYLIP package

-`--nogctree` do not perform gctree inference

 ### arguments for non-neutral simulation